ganufla/dendron/README.md

 Patterns are read from file FILE, one per line.
 Patterns might be of the type `set` or `dendron`.
 Sets are lists of elements separated by spaces and enclosed by `(` and `)`.
 Dendrons are newick formated dendrograms or branches (see examples).
 Elements should not have any of the following characters: SPACE, TAB, LINEFEED, CARRIAGE_RETURN, COLON, COMMA, SEMICOLON, APOSTROPHE and DOUBLE_QUOTES.

 `--replicas REP_FILE`
-Read REP_FILE to load dendrograms where to calculate frequency of patterns.
+Read REP_FILE to load dendrograms to search for clusters.
 One dendrogram per line in newick format.

 ## Examples:
 > dendron --patterns example.tre --output example-output --method crispy-set --replicas rep.tre